-- Central High School will build the parents' capacity for strong parent and family engagement to ensure effective involvement of parents and to support a partnership among the school and the community to improve student academic achievement through the following: - Providing parents with a description and explanation of the curriculum in use at the school, the forms of academic assessments used to measure student progress, and the achievement levels of the challenging State academic standards; and - Materials and training to help parents to work with their child to improve their child's achievement, such as literacy training and using technology (including education about the harms of copyright piracy), as appropriate, to foster parent and family engagement - 3.
-Providing assistance to parents of participating children, as appropriate, in understanding topics such as the following: - a) The challenging State's academic standards - b) The State and local academic assessments including alternate assessments - c) The requirements of Title I, Part A - d) How to monitor their child's progress - e) How to work with educators to improve the achievement of their child - Parents will have access to teachers' syllabi on Infinite Campus. - Parent-Teacher meetings by appointment regarding student academic progress. - Host parent trainings throughout the school year, i.e. Literacy, Math, Technology, FASA, College Prep and SAT prep.
+Central High School will build the parents' capacity for strong parent and family engagement to ensure effective involvement of parents and to support a partnership among the school and the community to improve student academic achievement through the following:

+- Providing parents with a description and explanation of the curriculum in use at the school, the forms of academic assessments used to measure student progress, and the achievement levels of the challenging State academic standards; and - 2.
+Materials and training to help parents to work with their child to improve their child's achievement, such as literacy training and using technology (including education about the harms of copyright piracy), as appropriate, to foster parent and family engagement

+- 3. Providing assistance to parents of participating children, as appropriate, in understanding topics such as the following: - a) The challenging State's academic standards - b) The State and local academic assessments including alternate assessments - c) The requirements of Title I, Part A - d) How to monitor their child's progress - e) How to work with educators to improve the achievement of their child - Parents will have access to teachers' syllabi on Infinite Campus. - Parent-Teacher meetings are held by appointment regarding student academic progress. - The school will host parent trainings throughout the school year on various subjects related to helping parents support student learning at home, ie Literacy, Math, Technology, FASFA, College Prep and SAT prep. - Topics a) through e) above are covered during our presentation to parents as part of our Annual Title I Parent Meeting held in the fall of each year at Back to School Night as well as during monthly Home and School meetings.

-Section H: BUILDING CAPACITY OF SCHOOL STAFF
+Section H: BUILDING CAPACITY OF SCHOOL STAFF Central High

-- Central High School will provide training to educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school by: - Monthly parent selected professional development opportunities and inclusion in school wide professional development with teachers and staff when able. - On-going workshops for teachers and staff on the engagement of parent as partners.
+School will provide training to educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school by: